Click Here for Our Recommended Antivirus for Your Device

 These vs They

 ‘These’ is a demonstrative pronoun.
-A demonstrative pronoun, more precisely, stands in for something that has been previously discussed or is known from context and is called the latter’s antecedent.
+A demonstrative pronoun, more precisely, stands in for something previously discussed or is known from context and is called the latter’s antecedent.

 ‘They’ is used to refer to a clause’s subject.
-In other words, it usually refers back to two or more persons or objects, and it usually reflects the ‘doers’ of the action represented by a verb.
+In other words, it refers to two or more persons or objects and reflects the ‘doers’ of the action represented by a verb.
 For example, My parents are coming to town this week.
 They are going to travel by bus.

 Comparison Table